fxsih/NOVA/nova_context.md

    - Dynamic spacing with mini player
    - AMOLED black background in full player
    - Visual indication for currently selected song in mini player
+   - Queue management with synchronized display between service and UI
+   - Queue view in player screen with current and upcoming songs

 4. User Interface
    - Material 3 design implementation